Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Given the crowds, the cold and the popularity of this event, these few simple tips will help ensure your trip is perfect.

 Many of the light shows take place on large squares crammed with people.
-When each show ends, all those people are funneled into nearby streets – which get smaller and smaller, and the crowds denser.
-At some point, I was nearly pressed against a wall as thousands of us pushed through one of the city's ancient streets.
+When each show ends, all those people are funneled into ancient streets – which get smaller and smaller, while the crowds get denser.

 The lights festival doesn't start until 8pm so you'll have all day to visit this incredibly stunning city – if you don't know Lyon yet, you may be very (pleasantly) surprised.